-Hadia Mubarak, Rebellious Wives, Neglectful Husbands.
-Controversies in Modern Qur'anic Commentaries.
+Hadia Mubarak, Rebellious Wives, Neglectful Husbands: Controversies in Modern Qur’anic Commentaries.
 New York, NY: Oxford University Press, 2022.
 352 pp., ISBN 978-0-19-755330-5.

-Hadia Mubarak’s explicit aim in this book is ‘to bring into conversation the distinct fields of tafsīr studies and gender studies’ (p.
+Hadia Mubarak’s explicit aim in this book is “to bring into conversation the distinct fields of tafsīr studies and gender studies” (p.
 7).
-She examines three major twentieth-century Qur’anic commentaries from Egypt and Tunisia and situates their interpretations of four verses on marriage and gender hierarchies in the Qur’an both in their contemporaneous social and political context and the tafsīr tradition.
-In her book, she analyzes the Tafsīr al-Manār, written by Muḥammad Rashīd Riḍā (1860-1935) and incorporating exegetical material from Muḥāmmad ʿAbduh (d.
-1905); Fī ẓilāl al-Qurʾān by Sayyid Quṭb (1906-66); and al-Taḥrīr wa-l-Tanwīr by Muḥammad al-Ṭāhir b. ʿĀshūr (1879-1973).
-These works are read in comparison with seven premodern Qur’anic commentaries from the period between al-Ṭabarī (d.
+She examines three major twentieth-century Qurʾānic commentaries from Egypt and Tunisia and situates their interpretations of four verses on marriage and gender hierarchies in the Qurʾān both in their contemporaneous social and political context and the tafsīr tradition.
+She analyzes the Tafsīr al-Manār, written by Muḥammad Rashīd Riḍā (1860–1935) and incorporating exegetical material from Muḥammad ʿAbduh (d.
+1905); Fī ẓilāl al-Qurʾān by Sayyid Quṭb (1906–66); and al-Taḥrīr wa-l-tanwīr by Muḥammad al-Ṭāhir b. ʿĀshūr (1879–1973).
+These works are read in comparison with seven premodern Qurʾānic commentaries from the period between al-Ṭabarī (d.
 923) and Ibn Kathīr (d.
 1373).
-Mubarak explains her choice of the modern commentaries she focuses on by arguing that they represent different intellectual orientations while, at the same time, all of them engage with modern gender discourses.
-Moreover, all three works have exerted a substantial influence on later exegetes.
-This is a convincing argument; the author’s attempt to bolster it with reference to the ‘North African’ geographical context that supposedly connects the four exegetes is less plausible and it might have made more sense for her to omit it and simply point to the common language, Arabic, they used.
+Mubarak explains her choice of the modern commentaries by arguing that they both represent different intellectual orientations while engaging with modern gender discourses and have also exerted a substantial influence on later exegetes.
+While this is a convincing argument, the author’s attempt to bolster it with reference to the North African geographical context that supposedly connects the four exegetes is less plausible and it might have made more sense for her to omit it and simply point to the common language, Arabic, they used.
 But this is just a side note, since the geography of her case studies does not feature prominently in her book.

-The concise introduction offers a good and concise overview both of the debates on gender in the Qur’an and of some tendencies of contemporary tafsīr studies.
-One of Mubarak’s core aims is an exploration of the way in which an exegete’s context influenced his exegetical activity (and the use of the male pronoun is deliberate here, as her sample consists of men only – a choice she accounts for with sensitivity and pragmatism).
-The Qur’anic commentaries she examines are well-suited to this endeavor as all of them responded to a changing socio-political context and participated in contemporaneous debates about the status of women in Islam.
-However, quite a bit has already been written on the socio-political circumstances and agendas surrounding the production of these three works of tafsīr and expressed in them, especially with regard to Tafsīr al-Manār and Fī ẓilāl al-Qurʾān; the fact that they responded to contemporaneous concerns is not an entirely novel insight.
-As far as gender issues are concerned, another line of inquiry might have held promise: Mubarak aptly surmises that the authors’ personal experiences played a significant role in their positions on gender roles in marriage.
+The succinct introduction offers a good and concise overview both of the debates on gender in the Qurʾān and of some tendencies of contemporary tafsīr studies.
+One of Mubarak’s core aims is an exploration of the way in which an exegete’s context influenced his exegetical activity (her sample consists of men only – a choice she accounts for with sensitivity and pragmatism).
+The Qurʾānic commentaries she examines are well suited to this endeavor as all of them responded to a changing socio-political context and participated in contemporaneous debates about the status of women in Islam.
+However, quite a bit has already been written on the socio-political circumstances and agendas surrounding the production of these three works of tafsīr and they way they are expressed in them, especially with regard to Tafsīr al-Manār and Fī ẓilāl al-Qurʾān.
+The fact that they responded to contemporaneous concerns is not an entirely novel insight.
+Another line of inquiry on gender issues might have held more promise: Mubarak aptly surmises that the authors’ personal experiences played a significant role in their positions on gender roles in marriage.
 Unfortunately, this is an area in which the lack of sources on the exegetes’ domestic lives seems to prevent us from gaining new insights.

-Another aim of Mubarak’s book is the exploration of the relationship between methods, meaning and interpretive authority in tafsīr.
-How does change come about in a ‘genealogical tradition’?
-How and why are new interpretations introduced and existing interpretations rejected?
-Is this due to innovative methods on an exegete’s part?
-Or can distinctive and new outcomes be produced with conventional methods?
+Another aim of Mubarak’s book is the exploration of the relationship between methods, meaning, and interpretive authority in tafsīr.
+How does change come about in a “genealogical tradition”?
+How and why are new interpretations introduced and existing ones rejected?
+Is this due to the exegete’s innovative methods or can new and distinctive outcomes be produced with conventional methods?
 And what effect do continuities and ruptures, both with regard to methods and outcomes, have on an exegete’s interpretive authority?
 These are intriguing questions that Mubarak’s book provides some answers to.